rust-lang/book/src/ch15-02-deref.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-06/src/main.rs}}
 ```

-<span class="caption">Listing 15-6: Using the dereference operator to follow a
+<span class="caption" id="15-6">Listing 15-6: Using the dereference operator to follow a
 reference to an `i32` value</span>

 The variable `x` holds an `i32` value `5`.
 We set `y` equal to a reference to